Lvovich/MakeAjaxForm/README.md

 Need create any html block (container) instead of 'form', create any usual input elements and submit element (sender) inside it, specify these container & sender to plugin, and it can exchange data with server, by ajax.

-Used clear Javascript, unrequire JQuery or another plugins.
+Used clean Javascript, unrequire JQuery or another plugins.

-Due to the absence of the tag 'form' on page, MakeAjaxForm excludes spam-attack, because spam-bots can't find form target and data structure.
+Due to absence of tag 'form' at page, MakeAjaxForm excludes spam-attack, because spam-bots can't find form target and data structure.

 Supports next input types: